Dendrochirus zebra: Behavior

 While originally described as solitary predators, zebra lionfish have more recently been observed exhibiting gregarious behavior both in the wild and in a laboratory setting, living and hunting together in groups of two or three.

 When hunting in groups, zebra lionfish herd their prey into a confined area using their venomous dorsal spines and flaring their fins to create a barrier.
 Individuals were observed taking turns striking at prey, and occasionally blowing jets of water at prey.
 Group hunting and water jet blowing behaviors have also been observed in invasive red lionfish in the Caribbean.
 Signaling turns in striking and fin flaring during group hunting observed in zebra lionfish, red lionfish, and spotfin lionfish may indicate that the cooperative signaling and gregarious hunting behaviors may be characteristic of the lionfish family as a whole.

 The zebra lionfish feeds on small crustaceans and fish, and is in turn preyed upon by groupers.

-In popular culture

-The zebra lionfish makes appearances in the Animal Crossing franchise.